MerosCrypto/Meros/docs/Protocol/Merit.md

 - transactions: List of Transactions, where the first is the left-most leaf in the BlockHeader's contents merkle tree.
 - elements: Difficulty updates and gas price sets from Merit Holders.
 - aggregate: Aggregated BLS Signature for every Verification Packet/Element this Block archives, as well as the miner's signature of the Block.
-`BlockBody` has a variable message length; the 4-byte amount of Transactions, the Transaction hashes (each 48 bytes), the 4-byte amount of Elements, the Elements (each a fixed length depending on its type), and the 96-byte signature.
+`BlockBody` has a variable message length; the 4-byte amount of Transactions, the Transaction hashes (each 48 bytes), the 4-byte amount of Elements, the Elements (each a different length depending on its type), and the 96-byte signature.

 ### Checkpoint